torchsynth/torchsynth/docs/source/modular-design/modular-principles.md

 modules operate at a reduced control rate (default 44.1KHz).
 Examples of control modules include ADSR envelope generators and low frequency oscillators (LFOs).
 Finally, parameter modules simply output parameters.
-Examples of these include a monophonic ``keyboard'' module that has no input, and outputs the note midi f0 value and duration.
+Examples of these include a monophonic "keyboard" module that has no input, and outputs the note midi f0 value and duration.